 Megan Bang: I think you're right, it's highly politicized.
 It's partly why though, I'll say Learning in Places doesn't claim that it's about climate change education, but it has to do with our view of what live life has to change.
 If as societies, we actually valued the natural world differently.
 If we didn't think about it as only natural resource that we were going to extract from for our entitled uses, what has created the Anthropocene and the times of changing climates would have been different in the first place.
 So it is politicized, but I think that there are ways to engage around.
 What I think we're talking about is ethical reasoning about relationships between humans and the natural world.
 And also what I think we've worked on a lot is to recognize what systems level understanding needs to look like.
 I think we've seen a struggle over time to think about a paradigm of climate education that helps accomplish what we need for a functional democracy about this.
 Part of what I think teachers struggle with is been the approach to how we teach about climate because of the politicization.

 I think the other thing is, is that we scientized it in particular ways where we didn't elevate issues of identity in relationship to climate change.
 We didn't elevate that we're talking about all the little decisions that we make in our daily lives that lead up to the large scale climate change.
 So what we ended up getting is these macro scale paradigms that often make people feel pretty distant, right?
 So carbon sequestration, as an example, is an absolute necessity for us to do.
-Curbing admissions is an absolute necessity to do, and we have not necessarily helped people understand, we talk about carbon footprints or we talk about admissions footprints, but in many ways it hasn't helped us understand, what are the identity transformations?
+Curbing emissions is an absolute necessity to do, and we have not necessarily helped people understand, we talk about carbon footprints or we talk about emissions footprints, but in many ways it hasn't helped us understand, what are the identity transformations?
 What are the ways of our daily lives that need to change?

 And so I sometimes think that what we haven't a great job of is supported educators in navigating kids' everyday lives.
 In ways that line up with some of those macro scale policy things that we also need in ways that make sense.
 That are teachable, right?
 That are meaningfully engageable.
 I think that, that's a big part of it.
 I also think that there are all kinds of consequences about what needs to change that we sometimes don't engage in thinking about.
 So it's partly how it gets politicized.
 We have industries that probably need to shift, but we don't really educate our kids about industries.
 We don't really help them understand economics.
 There're real challenges to accomplishing this, and I think it speaks to, what are the different dimensions that you have to understand about climate change in order to think about it in particular ways?